9 Safe & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 They’re one of the best sustainable bedding brands, not least because Boll & Branch’s natural home lineup is vast, including a full bathroom line of bath mats, organic towels, and shower curtains.

-They source products like the waffle weave organic shower curtains from India, Pakistan, and Turkey, from fair trade compliant factories.
+They source products from India, Pakistan, and Turkey, from fair trade compliant factories.
 Parachute pays additional money into community development funds.

-Your organic shower curtain will come in sustainable packaging and contributes to Boll & Branch’s annual 10% of revenue donation to Direct Relief.
+Your organic cotton shower curtain liner will come in sustainable packaging and contributes to Boll & Branch’s annual 10% of revenue donation to Direct Relief.

 Price Range: $175–$295